Gurge44/EndlessHostRoles/README.md

 The collected information is used solely for the following purposes:

 - To notify players about available lobbies via the designated Discord server.
+- To make sure, that only genuine players can create lobbies on our server (prevent DDoS and fake data spam).
 - To update the status of the lobby in real time, enhancing coordination among players.
+- To provide lobby-management features for hosts, and track hosting statistics on Discord.
 - To ensure, that progress in custom achievements isn't lost when updating or reinstalling the mod.

 **No personal data** or any other information beyond what is listed above is collected or processed.